Rotor-Failure-Aware Quadrotors Flight in Unknown Environments: Conclusion

 \section{Conclusion}

-This study highlights the importance of ensuring autonomous navigation and flight stability for quadrotors subject to rotor failures in unknown environments.
-To address these challenges, we design a composite FDD-based FTC system that promptly acquires information on both motor and propeller failures while mitigating vibrations caused by rotor imbalance, from takeoff through trajectory tracking.
-In addition, we propose a rotor-failure-aware planning algorithm that formulates an optimization problem incorporating quadrotor dynamic feasibility and obstacle avoidance.
-Together, these components systematically tackle the problem of achieving collision-free flight in complex environments under rotor failures.
-Comprehensive simulations and experimental validations confirm the practicality and effectiveness of the proposed method.
-Despite these contributions, the current system has limitations.
-In particular, scenarios involving dual rotor loss present severe challenges to controllability that are not addressed in this work.
-Moreover, strong wind conditions may introduce unpredictable disturbances that degrade control performance.
-Addressing these scenarios will form an important direction for future research.
+In this study, we underscore the importance of ensuring autonomous navigation and flight stability for a quadrotor experiencing rotor failures in unknown environments.
+To meet these critical requirements, we design a composite FDD-based FTC system that actively and promptly acquires information on both motor and propeller failures, while mitigating vibrations caused by rotor imbalance from takeoff to trajectory tracking.
+Furthermore, we propose a rotor-failure-aware planning algorithm that formulates an optimization problem incorporating quadrotor dynamic feasibility and obstacle avoidance.
+Our approach systematically addresses the challenges of achieving collision-free flight in challenging environments for quadrotors with rotor failures.
+Comprehensive simulations and experimental validations demonstrate the practicality and effectiveness of the proposed method.
+Nevertheless, the current system has limitations.
+In particular, scenarios involving dual rotor loss present severe challenges to controllability that are not yet addressed in this work.
+Furthermore, strong wind conditions can introduce unpredictable disturbances that degrade control performance.
+Addressing these scenarios will be an important direction for future research.

 \ifCLASSOPTIONcaptionsoff

 \fi